 2. Road Trip Boom

 A higher percentage of folks chose to travel by car during the pandemic.
 As we come out the other side, we still expect road trips to continue their resurgence.
-A McKinsey survey found 67% of Americans would travel by car for their first trip since the pandemic.
+A McKinsey survey found 67% of Americans wanted travel by car for their first trip since the pandemic.

 3. Virtual Travel Experiences